uasal/uasal_development_guide/source/python/python_logging_guide.rst

 This is a reasonable question and the answer depends on your use case.
 There are logistical and scientific reasons for logging instead of printing.
 If you are managing a relatively simple script, maybe a print statement is in fact the best way to go.
 But, if you are working with a complicated package, peppering the code with print statements to debug a problem has three main issues:

 1. Cleanup overhead - you probably have to go back and comment out most statements as you will not want them once the code starts to work.
-2. Lack of context - a print statement does not contain information about the line of code/date/time that triggered it, unless explicitly specified.
+2. Lack of context - a print statement does not contain information the originating method, line of code, date, time that triggered it etc, unless explicitly specified.
 3. Noise when debugging - a large number of print statements is often redundant when debugging, since we are usually interested in the last few statements before something breaks, requiring the user to sift through a number of print statements to identify the important one.

 Loggers are a strong way of circumventing these problems: